The company was established at the end of the nineteenth century in Redditch,

 In 1955 Enfield of India started assembling

-under licence. from UK components and, by 1962, were manufacturing complete
+Bullet motorcycles under licence from British components and, by 1962, were manufacturing complete

 1893 The Enfield Manufacturing Co.
 Ltd was registered to sell the